 When You May Not Need Advanced Solar Software

-Not every solar project requires comprehensive design and simulation platforms.
+Not every solar project in Austria requires comprehensive design and simulation platforms.
 Consider simpler alternatives if:

-- Small residential projects with standard layouts — Basic design tools or manufacturer calculators may suffice for simple rooftop arrays.
+- Small residential projects with standard layouts — Basic design tools or manufacturer calculators may suffice for simple rooftop arrays under 10 kW with no shading or complexity.

-- Engineering is outsourced — If your company uses external engineering services, you may only need proposal and CRM tools rather than full design platforms.
+- Engineering is outsourced — If your company uses external engineering services, you may only need proposal and CRM tools rather than full design platforms with electrical documentation.

-- Very limited project volume — Teams handling fewer than 5 projects per year may find that manual AutoCAD workflows and spreadsheet modeling are more cost-effective than software subscriptions.
+- Very limited project volume — Teams handling fewer than 5–10 projects per year may find that manual workflows and spreadsheet modeling are more cost-effective than software subscriptions.

 - Non-technical sales teams — Sales-focused companies without in-house engineers may only require proposal generation tools rather than technical design software.

-However, most Austria EPCs, developers, and medium-to-large installers benefit from integrated platforms that reduce manual work and improve accuracy.
+Most EPCs, developers, and medium-to-large installers in Austria benefit from integrated platforms that reduce manual work and improve accuracy.
+At 20+ proposals per month, the time savings from automated workflows typically pay for software costs within the first month.

 Frequently Asked Questions